Reishi Mushroom is known as the ‘chillax’ mushrooms

 Because the mushrooms will most likely absorb the pollution from the passing cars.
 They can also absorb heavy metals from the water.

-For me I wouldn’t feel comfortable eating an imported mushroom, so I won’t sell them when there is Australian grown readily available.
+We wouldn’t feel comfortable eating an imported mushroom, so we won’t sell them when there is Australian grown readily available.

-Even if it is “certified organic” I would still be dubious about the growing methods and quality of the water.
+Even if it is “certified organic” we would still be dubious about the growing methods and quality of the water.

 Australia has a reputation for the best clean air and clean water on the planet… it’s a no brainer for me.